 When coronavirus disrupted life in the US, The University of Oklahoma’s American Indian Programs and Services Department teamed up with AT&T to offer applicable students funding to ensure greater stability.
 In more normal times, this college department provides students with academic support, leadership development and student organization advice.
 In 1951, the college opened the American Indian Institute.
 The Institute has worked to promote health, prevent disease, educate, preserve culture, develop organizations, protect rights and promote wellness among indigenous people ever since.
 Since 2015, the college has run the Native Nations Center, which aims to foster increased relationships with Oklahoma tribes.
 Collegexpress notes that The University of Oklahoma has the sixth-largest Native American student enrollment in the US.
 Winds of Change names it one of the top 200 colleges for Native Americans.

 Brookings, South Dakota

-The Wokini Initiative at South Dakota State University works to enhance the support of Native American students, provide scholarships for South Dakota tribal students and to form partnerships with indigenous communities.
-Native American students who are enrolled at the college also find that they have the opportunity to support the wider indigenous community.
+The Wokini Initiative at South Dakota State University works to enhance the support of Native American students, provide scholarships for South Dakota tribal students and form partnerships with indigenous communities.
+Native American students enrolled at the college also have the opportunity to support the wider indigenous community.
 For example, the college’s American Indian Science and Engineering Society won an Outreach and Community Service Award at the 2021 AISES National Conference.
 ABC News praises South Dakota State University’s support of indigenous people.
 ISEP notes that a range of study programs at the college support indigenous awareness and issues.
 Winds of Change names it one of the 200 best colleges for Native Americans in the US.

 6. Massachusetts Institute of Technology